Best business VoIP provider (UK)

 Mobile and flexible working

-Our VoIP service gives you and your team so much flexibility to be able to work from anywhere.
+VoIP services give you and your team so much flexibility to work from anywhere.
 Enjoy features such as Call Forwarding to manage calls effectively, Home Worker to take profiles and settings home, Voicemail to email to never miss an important call, and Hot desking to move around and work from anywhere.

 Poly VVX 150 Phone

 The Poly VVX 150 handset is an entry-level phone suitable for handling low to moderate call volumes.
+With an intuitive user interface, usability and navigation are simple, requiring minimal training.
 The VVX 150 provides a high-quality but cost-effective solution with advanced unified communications (UC) features.
-With an intuitive user interface, usability and navigation are simple, with minimal training required.

 Poly VVX 250 Phone

-The Poly VVX 250 is a basic VoIP phone with a colour display.
-It's a high-quality IP phone that has four lines and provides excellent sound quality.
+The Poly VVX 250 iis a basic VoIP phone with a colour display.
+It's a high-quality IP phone with four lines and excellent sound quality.
 It's ideal for office workers who need the quality features that a modern business environment demands.